Samsagax/hhfc/README.md

-> :warning: NOTE: This project is currently in the very early stages of development.
+> :warning: NOTE: This project is currently in early stages of development and
+> can change rapidly.
+Expect breakage between releases.

 # The Hwmon Handheld Fan Controller (hhfc)